-In order to make of for the loss EIT revenue the City will have to reduce the Police Department to the minimum allowed by the Commonwealth.
-Reducing the City Police Department to the minimum allowable will not eliminate all costs to he Police department as legacy cost such as pension and retiree healthcare will remain.
+In order to make up for the loss of EIT revenue the City will have to reduce the Police Department to the minimum allowed by the Commonwealth.
+Reducing the City Police Department to the minimum allowable will not eliminate all costs to the Police department as legacy costs such as pension and retiree healthcare will remain.

-These reductions in force would not be required if the City operated under a Home Rule Charter drafted and approved by its Citizens, if said charter authorized the additional taxing authority.
+These reductions in force would not be required if the City operated under a Home Rule Charter drafted and approved by its Citizens.
 In an effort to avoid this predicament, City Council was supportive of enacting the necessary measures needed to move forward towards Home Rule.

 City Council voted to put the question of establishing a Home Rule Study Commission to City voters in May of 2019.
-Prior to the vote City Council held numerous educational sessions in various locations, drafted flyers and the Mayor filmed a video posted to YouTube in an effort to educate citizens on the process of moving to Home Rule, the benefits, limitations and potential consequences if the City does not move a Home Rule form of Government.
+Prior to the vote City Council held numerous educational sessions in various locations, drafted flyers and the Mayor filmed a video posted to YouTube in an effort to educate citizens on the process of moving to Home Rule along with the benefits, limitations and potential consequences if the City does not move to a Home Rule form of Government.

 The question on establishing a Home Rule Study Commission was not approved by voters.
-Therefore the City will continue to operate under the PA 3rd Class City Code.
+Therefore the City will have no option except to continue to operate under the PA 3rd Class City Code.